This post may contain affiliate links. Please read my privacy policy.

 Karaage is a very popular item at Japanese restaurants here in the US.
 It’s often served as an appetizer or as part of a Japanese combo or bento meal, it’s also called sesame fried chicken.

-How to Make Karaage
+How To Make Karaage

 - Use chicken thighs or chicken legs for the best chicken karaage.
 Cut the chicken into bite-sized pieces.